Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L3/data_engine/get_start.rst

     sd_q1.att[5] = 9;  // l_linestatus;
     sd_q1.att[6] = 10; // l_shipdate;

-For filtering the specific column, you should set up a filter like
+For filtering the specific column, you should set up a filter like:

 .. code-block:: cpp